 In 1898, two man-eating lions terrorized the Tsavo region of Kenya.
 The legendary story of these two lions has been featured in countless books and movies, including the 1996 film “The Ghost and the Darkness”.
 One of the most enduring mysteries surrounding these beasts is their gender; were they male or female?

 There are several theories as to why the Tsavo Lions may have become man-eaters.
 Some researchers suggest that severe drought caused them to turn to humans for food because their usual prey was scarce.
-Others believe that they had been kicked out of their pride by more aggressive males, making them desperate for sustenance and willing to take risks to survive.
+Others believe that they had been kicked out of their pride by more aggressive males, making them desperate for sustenance and willing to take risks in order to survive.

 At this point, it is impossible to conclusively determine whether or not both lions were male or female due to a lack of physical evidence from either lion (the skins from both animals have long since disappeared).
 However, some clues can be found in historical accounts written by those who encountered them during their reign over Tsavo.
 One account from Lt Col JH Patterson suggests that one of the lions was an older male with large teeth marks all along his body – indicating he had survived many battles with other predators during his lifetime – while another account described a smaller lioness stalking its victims before attacking – suggesting there may have been a second beast involved which could potentially have been female.